shmakins/perl-api-rest/README.md

 #### Step 2 - Test our controller:
 - [Postman template][2]

 After run the rest, you can execute the postman request.
+In the postman folder, there are json files to import requests in your postman or you can download from the previous link.

 ![Postman tests](postman/postman_00.png)